 I see too many people stumbling at this very first hurdle, so they revert to the easier method of just boosting their posts.
-But there is a better way—that has the potential to generate better results.
-You just need to take the time to understand what each objectives means.
+But there is a better way—with the potential to generate better results.
+You just need to take the time to understand what each objective means.

 Facebook uses the data it obtains from people’s actions on Facebook to assist in deciding which people within your chosen target audience for your ad campaign should get priority in seeing your ads.